-Her biggest regret is that she didn’t do any work placements as they would have helped her realise what she loved doing sooner, saving her lots of time.
+Her biggest regret is that she didn’t do any work placements.
+She feels they would have helped her realise what she loved doing sooner, saving her lots of time.

-Niall switched careers from a civil engineer to a software engineer at the age of 25, after 7 years studying and working in engineering.
+Niall switched careers from a civil engineer to a software engineer at the age of 25.
+He had spent 7 years studying and working in engineering.

 Ever wonder what jobs make the most money? check out my post on what graduate jobs make the most money

 Impact of Work Experience #7: Sarah (32), Programme Manager, Taj (32), Project Manager